CodeChrisB/BooklessDocs/README.md

 # The team

+Developer: Aigner, Buchberger, Egger, Freiseisen

+Scrummaster: Freiseisen

+Product Owner: Buchberger

+Salesman: Buchberger, Egger

+### Voting Points

-- Aigner Elias (Dev & Timetablemanager)
+- Aigner 1 Point
-- Buchberger Christopher (Dev, Designer & Contactperson)
+- Buchberger 2 Point
-- Egger Sebastian (Dev & Sprintmanager)
+- Egger 1 Point
-- Freiseisen (Dev & Documentation)
+- Freiseisen 1 Point

+##### Buchberger has 2 Points to act as a tie breaker when there are conflict on what will be done next.

 #### Btw we can change who does what , just added something :D